Use a VPN to protect your money and privacy while you watch blocked content. Avoid censorship or tracking.

 What is a VPN?

 VPNs were originally developed to allow employees to securely connect to their corporate offices and servers.
-A VPN is sometimes referred to as a “secure tunnel” or simply tunnel.
+This is still one of the primary reasons of why to use a VPN.
+They are sometimes referred to as a “secure tunnel” or simply tunnel.
 VPNs are used to encrypt data as it is transmitted from a laptop computer phone or tablet all the way to its destination.
 Although they were mainly used by IT personnel and enterprise-level employers, VPNs are now used for everything from accessing email, shopping online, or anytime you need to log in to an online account.
 VPNs are especially handy when they are used to block websites, apps, and social media from tracking your online behaviors and using it to sell annoying advertising

 Why Should I Use a VPN?